Vietnam: Geography

 Southern Vietnam is divided into coastal lowlands, the mountains of the Annamite Range, and extensive forests.
 Comprising five relatively flat plateaus of basalt soil, the highlands account for 16% of the country's arable land and 22% of its total forested land.
 The soil in much of the southern part of Vietnam is relatively low in nutrients as a result of intense cultivation.
 Several minor earthquakes have been recorded.
 The northern part of the country consists mostly of highlands and the Red River Delta.
-Fansipan (also known as Phan Xi Păng), which is located in Lào Cai province, is the highest mountain in Vietnam, standing 3143 m high.
+Fansipan (Vietnamese: Phan Xi Păng), the summit of which is located on the border between Lào Cai and Lai Châu provinces, is the highest mountain on the Indochinese Peninsula, standing 3143 m high.
 From north to south Vietnam, the country also has numerous islands; Phú Quốc is the largest.
-The Hang Sơn Đoòng Cave is considered the largest known cave passage in the world since its discovery in 2009.
-The Ba Bể Lake and Mekong River are the largest lake and longest river in the country.
+Ba Bể Lake is the largest natural lake in Vietnam, and the Mekong River is the longest river in the country.
+Hang Sơn Đoòng, first surveyed in 2009 by an expedition from the British Cave Research Association, is among the largest caves in the world.
+The cave is over 8.8 km in length, and some of its caverns are large enough to hold a 40-story skyscraper.
+It has an enormous sinkhole, more than 183 m in depth, beneath which grows a tropical rainforest containing trees nearly 30 m tall.
+This forest is home to monkeys and other animals not normally found in a subterranean environment.
+A subterranean river also flows within the cave.